Identification-Detection Group Testing Protocols for COVID-19 at High Prevalence: Discussion

 Two main issues must be discussed for a practical usage of group testing.
 First, one should consider that the maximum pool size is limited due to the dilution of the sample viral load and the consequent problem of false negatives.
 For COVID-19, a conservative current estimation suggests that dilutions in the order of $5-8$ would still allow a negligible false negative rate, although higher dilutions have been investigated, with some conflicting reports \cite{mallapaty2020mathematical,Hirotsu2020,ben2020,Abid2020,Vandenberg2021,Barak2021}.
 Second, for \acl{GT} the diagnostic laboratory must be organized to handle the whole process (pooling, first round of tests, reopening and second round of tests).
 Automation systems and robots, currently available in many diagnostic laboratories, can be suitably reprogrammed for pooling.
 The main issue is related to the management of the second rounds of tests.
 If the fraction of samples to retest is large, picking back the original samples of some individual to be reexamined should be automated, to avoid errors and contamination.
 When the process is not fully automated it could be necessary to use protocols able to complete the positive identification mostly within the first round of tests, with a small rate of individuals to be retested.
 In fact, with low rates of second rounds it may be possible to handle the retesting process even manually, thus simplifying the organization of a diagnostic laboratory.
 Reducing the second round tests will also have the advantage of giving a faster classification.

-Limiting the discussion to dilutions up to $6$, we have found that in the range of prevalence $5\%-10\%$ the best choice is represented by the identification-detection scheme $P217$, which performs better than the Dorfman's scheme both in terms of efficiency and rate of second round individual tests.
+Limiting the discussion to dilutions up to $6$, we have found that in the range of prevalence $5\%-10\%$ the best choice is represented by the identification-detection scheme $P217$, which outperforms all the others in terms of efficiency while still having a low rate of second round tests.
+For example, at $\epsilon=5\%$ it allows to classify $242$ individuals with $100$ tests, with a rate of second round individual tests of about $8\%$.
+The scheme also performs better than the Dorfman's scheme both in terms of efficiency and rate of second round individual tests.
 Compared with the proposal, the Dorfman's schemes are in fact less efficient and have much larger rates of individuals tested twice (one time in group, then individually).
 They are therefore not suitable at high prevalence.
 Identification-detection schemes with dilutions $3-5$ give less advantages in terms of number of tests, but offer a smaller rate of second round tests.
-The scheme $P64$, with dilution $3$, is the one with the smallest rate of retested individuals.
+The scheme $P64$, with dilution $3$, is the one with the smallest rate of retested individuals, having a rate of individual retest of $0.088\%$ at $\epsilon=1\%$, of $2\%$ at $\epsilon=5\%$, and of $7\%$ at $\epsilon=10\%$.
 The choice of the specific protocol imposes therefore, for a given maximum dilution, a trade-off among efficiency and second round rates.

-Having to handle few second round tests, all new protocols seems suitable even for non automated laboratories at prevalence $5\%$, with few percent of the individuals needing a second round.
+Having to handle few second round tests, all new protocols seems suitable even for non automated laboratories at prevalence up to $5\%$, with few percent of the individuals needing a second round.
 At prevalence $10\%$ the only protocols with small probability of second round are $P105$ and $P64$, with respectively $12.7\%$ and $7\%$ of the individuals which need retesting.

 We derived also analytical expressions for the performance of the new protocols, allowing the design of identification-detection \acl{GT} pooling schemes for arbitrary dilutions and for the targeted prevalence rates.